My system reported a S.M.A.R.T. error on the drive

 Explains what SMART alerts and errors mean and what you should do next.

 The system will report an error when a S.M.A.R.T. threshold has been met.
 The drive monitors several kinds of performance areas.
-A few of these may include read retries (didn't get it the first time), slow spin up, high temperature, excessive bad sectors and many other areas.
-The specifics of these thresholds are not available as product information and they differ between designs.
+A few of these areas include read retries (meaning data wasn't read correctly the first time), slow spin up, high temperature, and excessive bad sector.
+The specifics of these thresholds are not made publicly available and can differ between designs.
 Different drive manufacturers will have different S.M.A.R.T. specifications and thresholds as well.

-A SMART warning based on too high of an average temperature is common and can sometimes be fixed by improving ventilation.
-First check to see if your system has adequate ventilation and that all fans are in good working order.
-If you find and fix a ventilation problem and the average temperature drops to a normal range, then the SMART error should go away.
+A S.M.A.R.T. warning based on excessive average temperature is common, and can sometimes be fixed by improving ventilation.
+First, check to see if your system has adequate ventilation and that all fans are in good working order.
+If you find and fix a ventilation problem and the average temperature drops to a normal range, then the S.M.A.R.T. error may disappear.

-Otherwise, when a disk drive issues a SMART error there are no methods to repair the underlying problem, whatever it is.
+Otherwise, when a disk drive issues a S.M.A.R.T. error there are no methods to repair the underlying problem, whatever it is.
 If the drive is under warranty, this is a valid reason to consider a replacement.
-You can also download and run the SeaTools diagnostic test.
-SeaTools will test the S.M.A.R.T. parameters along with several other separate tests allowing a complete hard disk health check.
+Additionally, you download and run the SeaTools diagnostic test.
+SeaTools is able to test the S.M.A.R.T. parameters along with several other separate tests, allowing a complete hard disk health check.

 If a SeaTools test generates an error, that means the drive will need to be replaced.
 For more information on warranty replacement please visit the Warranty Services Page.

 How could we make this article more helpful?